YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 Product ID 2, Laptop, RMB 10000.00, Rating 4.5
 Product ID 1, Phone, RMB 7000.00, Rating 4.5
 ```
-* If the actual average rating is different, but the same after reserving one decimal place as required, sort by the actual average rating.
+* If the average rating is different without rounding but the same after rounding to one decimal place, then sort by the actual average rating (without rounding).
-* If products exactly have the same average rating, they should be sorted by the purchase time.
+* If products have exactly the same average rating, they should be sorted by the purchase time.

 Calling
 ```java